MicrosoftDocs/OfficeDocs-SharePoint/migration/SP-Team-Sites-migration-guide.md

 ### Understanding the modern architecture
 New features and enhancements are continually being rolled in SharePoint Online before being included in SharePoint Server.
 As a result, features and functionality that are available in SharePoint Server may be different than those in SharePoint Online.

-As you plan your migration it is important to understand the modern architecture and plan on how to leverage this new expereience.
+As you plan your migration strategy, it is important to understand the modern architecture.
 Begin by reading:

 - **[Guide to the Modern experience in SharePoint](https://docs.microsoft.com/en-us/sharepoint/guide-to-sharepoint-modern-experience)**

-The modern experience in SharePoint is designed to not only be compelling but flexible, making it easier for anyone to create mobile-ready sites and pages.
-We highly recommend that you take advantage of the additional improvements in navigation, branding, publishing, search, and sharing.